Easy vegan potstickers recipe

 - According to Chinese legend, dumplings (also called jiaozi) were first created by a healer about 1800 years ago named Zhang Zhongjian.
 (1)

 - He noticed that many villagers were suffering from frostbite, especially around their ears.

 - He wrapped up some meat, vegetables and healing herbs into some dough, and folded them to look like ears.

 - The villagers loved them so much, they continued to make them well into the spring.

-Since it takes to long to wrap up these dumplings, I make a big batch and then freeze them.
+Since it takes too long to wrap up these dumplings, I make a big batch and then freeze them.
 They freeze incredibly well.

-To freeze dumplings, spread them out, uncooked, on a lined baking sheet.
+To freeze dumplings, spread them out, uncooked, on a lined baking sheet with some parchment paper in a single layer.
 Freeze for one hour.
-Then put them all in a freezer friendly ziploc bag.
+Then put them all in a freezer friendly zip loc bag.
 They will last 3-5 months in the freezer.

 How to cook frozen dumplings